 Student Selected Components

-Student Selected Components (SSCs) complement the Keele MBChB course, and offer students the opportunity to focus on particular areas of interest in more depth.
+Student Selected Components (SSCs) complement the Keele Medicine (MBChB) course, and offer students the opportunity to focus on particular areas of interest in more depth.

 In Year 1, the three-week SSC involves an examination of peer-reviewed literature, and the compilation of a ~2,000 word written report followed by a five-minute oral presentation of the researched topic.
 Students either choose a topic from a list, or generate their own topic which must be approved by the SSC tutor.
 The objectives of the SSC are to: